Back to blog

 Load tests should look like your campaign, not like a generic homepage benchmark.
 Include traffic mix, device split, cache state, product listing paths, product detail pages, cart changes, promotion codes, checkout attempts, payment callback simulation, inventory writes, search queries, and background jobs.
 If 80 percent of spike traffic lands on three products, the test should reflect that pattern.

 Use realistic test data but protect live customers and payment systems.
 Coordinate sandbox gateways, test product SKUs, controlled inventory, synthetic users, and clear cleanup steps.
 Track the same metrics during the test that you will use during the real event: p95 latency, error rate, queue age, cache hit rate, database locks, dependency latency, autoscaling events, and conversion drop-off.
+For catalog-heavy retailers, pair this with the demand forecasting software roadmap so promotion demand, stock signals, and fulfillment capacity are tested together.

 6. Build A Launch-Day Dashboard And Runbook